 But they have such a devaluing culture in that country, and they just don’t grok providing services in the business manner of an independent professional.
 They treat the work and business like an assembly line.
 They don’t understand how expertise works.

 Plus, what they call “virtual assistance” really isn’t so they don’t even have that right.
+(Not that we use that term here; we don’t.
+Because people running their own businesses providing an expertise are not “remote workers” and they certainly aren’t assistants.)

 What they do is more concierge/secretarial service, which are transactional, not ongoing, relationship-based administrative support.